nathannewyen/portfolio-v1/content/about/index.md

 I enjoy creating things that live on the internet, whether that be websites, applications, or anything in between.
 My goal is to always build products that provide pixel-perfect, performance experiences.

-I graduated from [Coding Dojo](https://www.codingdojo.com/) with 3 black belts in Python, Ruby on Rails and MEAN Stack

 Here are a few technologies I've been working with recently: